SMurphyDev/Kafka-Integration-Test-Demo/README.md

 ### The Set Up

-Due to `@DirtiesContext` giving me a new broker instance each run I need to create a new instance of `GenericTestConsumer` & `GenericTestProducer`.
+Due to `@DirtiesContext` giving me a new broker instance each run, I need to create a new instance of `GenericTestConsumer` & `GenericTestProducer`.
 Both are explicitly configured in a `@BeforeAll` annotated method.
 This keeps the configuration of my testing consumers & producers independent from the configuration for the application under test.

 ### The Tear Down